Kitbashery/Modular-AI/CONTRIBUTING.md

 All code contributions are subject to the following requirements:

 All C# code must be up to Microsoft's [C# Coding Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions).
 In the past Unity used conventions like using `m_variableName` and such practices can still be found in legacy code.
-However going forward Microsoft's conventions now the standard.
+However going forward Microsoft's conventions are now the standard.

 In addition to the C# coding standards there is a prefered comment and region structure to follow.